-The number of merger filings at the JFTC has been relatively stable, with only a slight decrease compared to the immediately preceding year.
-From April 2019 to March 2020 (FY 2020), the JFTC accepted 310 notifications – of which 300 were cleared in Phase I (including 217 with early termination), nine were voluntarily withdrawn by the parties and one was brought into Phase II.
-In terms of the competitive landscape between the parties, 187 involved horizontal overlaps, 128 involved vertical relationships and 135 involved conglomerate business combinations.
+The number of merger filings at the JFTC has been relatively stable, with only a slight decrease compared with the immediately preceding year.
+From April 2020 to March 2021 (FY 2021), the JFTC accepted 266 notifications – of which 258 were cleared in Phase I (including 199 with early termination), seven were voluntarily withdrawn by the parties and one was brought into Phase II.
+In terms of the competitive landscape between the parties, 176 involved horizontal overlaps, 118 involved vertical relationships and 125 involved conglomerate business combinations.

 Effective use of pre-notification consultation with the JFTC was key to the high Phase I clearance rate.
 Parties may benefit from informal discussions with the authority during the pre-notification phase, which often extends to substantive competition issues.
 Sometimes, the parties discuss and agree on remedies to obtain conditional clearance during Phase I.

 The JFTC is also keen to employ economic analysis in complex cases.
-Out of 10 notable decisions published by the authority during FY 2020, two involved the use of economic analysis.
+Out of 10 notable decisions published by the authority in FY 2021, four involved the use of economic analysis.

 i Significant cases